Michael Proctor (footballer): Rotherham United

-Rotherham United and Hartlepool United
+Hartlepool United

-Proctor left Sunderland in February 2004, joining Rotherham United in a swap deal for Darren Byfield.
-He joined Swindon Town on a month's loan deal in February 2005.
-Swindon could not afford to extend his loan at the club and he returned to Rotherham in March.
 He later moved to Hartlepool United on a free transfer in July 2005.
 He was best remembered by Hartlepool fans for scoring twice in a 3–1 over local rivals Darlington in a League Cup tie early in his Pools' career.
 He played just 32 games in two seasons for Hartlepool, scoring ten goals, before he was one of ten players released by Danny Wilson.